nova-framework/v1/README.md

 The base framework comes with a few helper classes, this is to keep code bloat down to a minimum.
 Classes can easily be added at any stage of development.

 ##Requirements

+ The framework requirements are limited

+ - Web Server
- - PHP 5.3 or newer
+ - PHP 5.3 or greater is required

- - Linux Hosting due to mod-rewrite support
+ Although a database is not required, if a database is to be used the system is desgiend to work with a MySQL database.
+The framework can be changed to work with another database type.

+###Recommended
+ mod_rewrite - To remove the index.php from the URL.
+Otherwise index.php?url= is required

 ## Installation

+1. Download the framework
-1. Unzip the package.
+2. Unzip the package.
-2. Upload the framework files to your server.
+3. Upload the framework files to your server.
 Normally the index.php file will be at your root.
-3. Open the index.php file with a text editor and set your base URL and database credentials.
+4. Open the index.php file with a text editor and set your base URL and database credentials (if a database is needed).
 Set the default theme and controller to be loaded.
+5. If using a Linux server edit .htaccess file and save the base path.

 ## Acknowledgement